Xenoblade Chronicles X: Gameplay

 Aside from standard enemies from among the game's antagonistic force, the party can also battle Mira's indigenous wildlife.
-While some creatures are docile until attacked, others will attack if they hear or see you.
+While some creatures are docile until attacked, others will attack if they hear or see the player.
 Upon entering battle, each character attacks with their assigned automatically to a set rhythm based on their assigned weapons; each character has health points (HP) and Tension points (TP), and a morale gauge which determines their effectiveness in battle.
 Attack strength varies depending on a party member's position upon attacking.
 Healing the party in-battle can be done with types of Arts, but is mainly done using a quick-time event (QTE) tied to the Soul Voice system, a line-up of commands which trigger a Soul Challenge QTE, healing the party or granting positive effects.
 Successfully completing a Soul Challenge raises the party's morale.
 If a battle is successfully completed, knocked-out party members will revive and the party will recover HP.
 If the avatar is knocked out, they can either teleport to a safe location or be revived if the other party members defeated all engaged enemies within thirty seconds.

 The party consists of the avatar and up to three party members controlled by artificial intelligence.
 Each character has a melee weapon, a ranged weapon, and a selection of abilities called Arts.
 After raising a character's level from gaining EXP, new Arts are unlocked, with Class-based Arts unlocking upon raising a Class' rank.
 EXP portions can also be used to strengthen Arts.
 Arts have different abilities, ranging from standard or powerful attacks, supporting the party, and inflicting or lifting status ailments.
 Once used, each Art has a cool-down timer, taking a variable amount of time depending on the Art used.
 A secondary cool-down timer activates when the ability becomes available, triggering additional effects if the timer is allowed to refill.
 TP rise with each normal attack, and are used to trigger special Arts ranging from powerful attacks to reviving fallen allies.
 When their TP meter is high enough, a character enters "Overdrive", which increases attack power and decreases cool-down time.
 Skell battle mechanics are identical to those of the avatar and party, with additional abilities including raising the defense of party members not equipped with Skells.
 If the Skell is defeated, it is evacuated to NLA for repair, with the status of both party and Skell determined by a final QTE triggered at the end of an unsuccessful battle, with a perfect trigger resulting in additional status buffs to the party.